Fall 2019 Writing Seminars

 Novelist Ursula Le Guin has argued that “realism is perhaps the least adequate means of understanding or portraying the incredible realities of our existence.”
-If that’s the case, how might the Harry Potter franchise, Neil Gaiman’s Sandman comics, or fiction by writers such as Kelly Link and Haruki Murakami inform the ways we think about the world?
-What might they suggest about the complexity of seemingly ordinary life, and the borders between ourselves and others?
-In this Writing Seminar, we explore the “fantastic,” a space where reality meets the marvelous.
-We begin by examining dark cinematic fairy tales, such as Spirited Away and Pan’s Labyrinth, that challenge us to reevaluate commonplace notions of what constitutes reality.
-Next, we enter into interdisciplinary debates about the political and cultural significance of the fantastic in order to consider the ways fiction, film, and video games might speak from and speak to our understanding of human diversity.
-For the research project, students develop an argument about the implications of an instance of the fantastic.
-Possible topics include the appeal of the Wizarding World theme park, the social dynamics of cosplay, or the science of time travel.
-Finally, students reimagine their own lives as fantastic confabulations that address larger social dilemmas.
+If that’s the case, how might the Harry Potter franchise, television shows such as The Chilling Adventures of Sabrina, or fiction by writers like Kelly Link and Gabriel García Márquez inform the ways we know about the world?
+What might fantastical narratives suggest about the borders between ourselves and others?
+In this Writing Seminar, we turn to the “fantastic,” a space where reality meets the marvelous, allowing us to see anew the world around us.
+We begin by examining dark cinematic fairy tales, such as Spirited Away and The Shape of Water, that challenge us to reevaluate our understanding of human diversity.
+Next, we turn to middle-school curricula and school-going characters like Hermione Granger, Percy Jackson, and the X-Men as we question the role of fantastic narratives in the socialization and education of children.
+Finally, students identify an instance of the fantastic and investigate its social or cultural implications.
+Potential topics range from the Pokémon bestiary to the science of the warp drive, from the social dynamics of cosplay to the roles of heroes in national myths.

 The Fragmented Past

 WRI 146: T/TH 1:30pm-2:50pm